cgay/lsp-mode/docs/page/faq.md

 ### :grey_question: How do I troubleshoot `"Server FOO-LS:pid exited with status signal.
 Do you want to restart it? (y or n)"`?

 This message indicates that the language server has crashed for some reason.
-You may check the server stderr which is `*FOO-LS::stderr*`.
+You may check the server stderr buffer, which is `*FOO-LS::stderr*`.
 If you get this try to run the exact command that `lsp-mode` is running in the terminal.
-You may find it in `*lsp-log*` buffer.
+You may find it in the `*lsp-log*` buffer.

 ---
 ### :grey_question: How to configure a server with local variables?